realaltffour/ayham.xyz/content/library/index.md

 * John R. Searle - The Mystery of Consciousness
 * Mark Bauerlein - The Dumbest Generation
 * Paul Krugman - The Accidental Theorist and Other Dispatches From the Dismal Science
+* Adam Smith - Volume 1 - The Wealth Of Nations
 * George Orwell - 1984
 * Titania McGrath - My First Little Book of Intersectional Activism
 * Titania McGrath - Woke: A Guide to Social Justice